 Loyola University Maryland's Center for Montessori Education

-Join us on Wednesday, September 9 at 6 p.m.
-EST for a virtual information session to learn about the Master's in Montessori Education pathways, admission process, and scholarship opportunities.
+Join us every second Wednesday of the month at 6 p.m.
+(EST) for a virtual information session to learn about our Master's in Montessori Education pathways, the admission process, and scholarship opportunities.

 Next Session: Wednesday, July 14 at 6 p.m. - Register Here

 Montessori Continuing Education Opportunities

 Loyola offers a variety of professional development opportunities for Montessori educators.

 "I have been so thankful for the M.Ed. in Montessori (Post-Diploma) program during the last year.
 As a school leader, I was excited to join this cohort of guides and school administrators.
 The program has connected me with Montessorians worldwide, and for that, I know that I will forever be grateful.
 The online platforms have been easy to navigate, and I have found the work to be manageable while working full-time in our school.
 I have been able to continue to move forward in my personal growth when the rest of my life feels like we are standing still."

 Master’s in Montessori Education (Post-Diploma)